Chefs Notes

 Making Breakfast Sandwiches

 Although the sausage patties are fully cooked and ready to eat when they come out of the oven, I prefer to brown them in a hot pan before serving them.
 I find that this helps to develop a little more depth to their flavour.
-I seared two patties while cooking a couple of eggs, added a bit of cheddar cheese then put them on a gluten-free English Miffun with lettuce and mayo.
+I seared two patties while cooking a couple of eggs, added a bit of cheddar cheese then put them on a gluten-free English Muffin with lettuce and mayo.
 What a great way to start the day!

 Simple Breakfast Sausage Patties